 Sam stops by to talk about how he got his start in the entertainment business, his current role as Joel Graham on NBC's PARENTHOOD, his experience directing his first feature film TAKE ME HOME, as well as upcoming projects.

 Show starts at 4pm PT (6pm CT / 7pm ET.)
-Stop on by Taste Chicago and experience the show in person, otherwise you can stream it live from our website or subscribe for free and download the show on iTunes.
-You can also listen on the go on your Android/iPhone/iPad device via Stitcher.
+Stop on by Taste Chicago in Los Angeles and experience the show in person, otherwise subscribe for free and download the show on APPLE PODCASTS.
+You can also listen on the go on your Android/iPhone/iPad device via SPOTIFY.

 JACK NOSEWORTHY received his BFA from The Boston Conservatory and has starred in films, on television and on Broadway.
 He made his Broadway debut in the original company of “Jerome Robbins Broadway”; was the final actor to be cast in “A Chorus Line,” at the time the longest-running show in Broadway history; and had the good fortune to play opposite John Lithgow in the Broadway musical “Sweet Smell of Success.”

 In the motion picture arena, he has worked with director Jonathan Mostow five times time in his career, on the films “The Surrogates,” “Breakdown,” “U-571,” “Terminator 3: Rise of the Machines” and FOX Network’s extraterrestrial thriller “Them.”
 Jack’s other feature film credits include the independent favorites “Pretty Ugly People” and “Phat Girlz,” as well as “Undercover Brother,” “Poster Boy,” “Unconditional Love,” “Event Horizon,” “The Brady Bunch Movie,” “Barb Wire,” “Trigger Effect,” “Cecil B. DeMented,” “Alive” and “Encino Man,” his movie debut.